Neuroimmunology

 • There is no class 1 evidence for treatment of Hashimoto encephalopathy. |

-In 1966, Brain and colleagues reported the initial case of Hashimoto encephalopathy, a 40-year-old man with antithyroid antibodies who had multiple stroke-like episodes and periods of profound confusion (04).
+In 1966, Brain and colleagues reported the initial case of Hashimoto encephalopathy, a 40-year-old man with antithyroid antibodies who had multiple stroke-like episodes and periods of profound confusion (06).
 He eventually had excellent recovery (although he did not obviously respond to corticosteroids).
 Though he had thyroid disease, this was well controlled during most of his clinical course.
 The authors concluded that he may have had an autoimmune disease but doubted that the antithyroid antibodies were directly pathogenic.

 In the last decade, alternative names for Hashimoto encephalopathy have been proposed, including steroid-responsive encephalopathy associated with thyroiditis (SREAT) and encephalopathy associated with autoimmune thyroid disease (EAATD).

 Hashimoto encephalopathy should not be confused with Hashimoto thyroiditis.
-Hashimoto thyroiditis was first described in 1912 as a form of thyroid disease with lymphomatous infiltrates (16).
+Hashimoto thyroiditis was first described in 1912 as a form of thyroid disease with lymphomatous infiltrates (20).
 Unlike Hashimoto encephalopathy, humoral factors such as antibodies to thyroid peroxidase, thyroglobulin, and other antithyroid antibodies are thought to directly contribute to the pathogenesis of Hashimoto thyroiditis, along with cellular immunity, genetic risk, and other factors (01).
-The diagnosis of Hashimoto thyroiditis is based on the presence of primary hypothyroidism (elevated TSH, low T4), goitrous or atrophic thyroid changes, and can be confirmed by the presence of anti-TPO or anti-TG antibodies.
+The diagnosis of Hashimoto thyroiditis is based on the presence of primary hypothyroidism (elevated TSH, low T4), goitrous or atrophic thyroid changes, and can be confirmed by the presence of positive anti-TPO or anti-TG antibodies.

-• The clinical presentation of Hashimoto encephalopathy is highly variable, ranging from encephalopathy with psychiatric manifestations to focal neurologic manifestations related to stroke-like events or seizure episodes. | |
+• The clinical presentation of Hashimoto encephalopathy is heterogeneous, ranging from encephalopathy with psychiatric features to stroke-like events or seizure episodes in the context of positive antithyroid antibodies. | |

-• Response to corticosteroids, formerly considered as diagnostic, has been shown to be variably present and unpredictable in most cases. |
+• A good response to corticosteroids, formerly considered as diagnostic, has been shown to be variably present and unpredictable in most cases. |

 Patients typically begin to improve within days to a few weeks after starting corticosteroids or other immunosuppressive therapy, but maximal improvement may take weeks to months.
 Patients may relapse during corticosteroid taper or much later after completing a course of immunosuppressive therapy.
 Relapses generally involve symptoms similar to the initial attack.